arrafialam1/arrafialam1/README.md

 # Hi there! 👋 I'm Ar Rafi Alam Chowdhury
-A **Nuclear Engineer** transitioning into the world of **Data Science & Analytics**, combining my analytical rigor with a passion for problem-solving and data-driven decision-making.
-I aim to leverage my technical and research skills to tackle dynamic challenges in Big Data, Business Analytics, and Financial Analytics.
+A **Nuclear Engineer** transitioning into **Data Science & Analytics**, combining my analytical rigor with a passion for problem-solving and data-driven decision-making.
+I aim to leverage my technical and research skills to tackle dynamic challenges in the field of Data Science.

 ---